nabeelp/call-copilot-studio-agent/README.md

 ## Solution Overview

 - **Azure Functions**: HTTP-triggered endpoints for health check, starting conversations, and sending messages to Copilot Studio agents.
+- **Web UI**: Simple frontend to test the API and authentication flow, built with vanilla JavaScript and MSAL.js for Entra ID authentication.
 - **Entra ID Authentication**: Functions require valid Entra ID bearer tokens, which are validated and securely passed through to Copilot Studio APIs.
 - **PassThroughTokenHandler**: Custom handler extracts and applies incoming bearer tokens to outgoing Copilot Studio API calls, ensuring secure, delegated access.
 - **Configuration**: All settings are managed via `local.settings.json` (for local dev) or Azure App Settings (for cloud deployment).